urbaman/HomeLab/Kubernetes/Glusterfs/readme.md

         readOnly: no
 ```

-### Method 2 — Connecting using the PersistentVolume resource:
+### Method 2 — Connecting using the PersistentVolume resource

 To create the PersistentVolume object for the GlusterFS volume, use the following manifest.
 The storage size does not take any effect.
 Be sure to name the claim you'll bind it to.